cordova-rtc/cordova-plugin-iosrtc/WHO_USES_IT.md

 At [eFace2Face](https://eface2face.com) we use **cordova-plugin-iosrtc** for the iOS version of our application, becoming a web/mobile/tablet HTML5 hybrid solution.

 ### [OpenTokJS Cordova Plugin](https://github.com/aoberoi/cordova-plugin-opentokjs)

 ![opentok-logo](https://static.opentok.com/img/press/logo_opentok_registered.png)

-*[OpenTok](https://tokbox.com/platform) lets you weave real time communications with live video, audio and data messaging into your application*
+*[OpenTok](https://tokbox.com/platform) lets you weave real time communications with live video, audio and data messaging into your application.*

 This is a community supported, open source project for enabling developers to use the OpenTok platform in mobile apps using just web technologies.